 No. VBMU Customers meters are read and billed in four seperate zones according to geographic location.

-When you pay through your bank's ONLINE billpay option, your bank account account is normally debited on the same day, however; your bank then processes an actual check and mails it to VBMU.
+When you pay through your bank's ONLINE billpay option, your bank account is normally debited on the same day, however; your bank then processes an actual check and mails it to VBMU.
 Sometimes it can take 7 to 10 days for us to receive the check.
-So if for instance, your bill is due on the 19th, and you pay through the bank billpay on the 18th, we may not get the check in the mail until the 23rd.
+So if for instance, your bill is due on the 19th, and you pay through the bank billpay on the 18th, we may not get the check in the mail until the 23rd and you will be charged a late fee.
 We strongly recommend that you check with your bank regarding their payment procedures.